keboola/website/_product/product.md

   subheadlinesecond: End to end Solution
 - template: article-full
   block: article-full
-  subheadline: Keboola puts you in control of your data.
+  subheadline: Keboola puts you in control of your data
   headline: Platform  for your Data Analytics
   content: 'Keboola brings data engineering and data analytics together on one single
-    platform that anyone can use through UI or API.
-One click managed infrastructure, data hub, users provisioning, process automation - all rolled into one platform.
+    platform that anyone can use.
+One click managed infrastructure, data hub, user provisioning, process automation - all rolled into one platform.
+Machine learning based solutions provide predictive support, one click scaffolding and much more!
-    Machine learning based solutions provide predictive support, one click scaffolding and so much more!
-No setup required!
-One click and you ready to go!
+    No setup required, one click and you are ready to go!

 '
 - template: ask-demo